kasperzi/kasperzi/README.md

-##Tarik Jašarević — PHP & Full-Stack Developer
+Tarik Jašarević
 ======================

-Software Engineer
+PHP & Full-Stack Developer
 -----------------

 My name is Tarik (also known as Kasperzi).
 I am a Full-Stack Web Developer, although I worked on most of the projects as a Front-End Developer.
 I enjoy creating mobile interfaces and currently focus more on mobile development in my spare time.